Past Faculty Fellows

 Climate change, food-energy-water security, and economic and environmental sustainability are just some of society’s challenges.
 Due to their complexity, solutions to these problems often involve marshaling STEM expertise and actually applying it to the problem.
 However, unlike the laboratory, where conditions are controlled, these solutions often need to be employed in ethically, socially, and culturally messy environments.
 Despite their expertise, STEM researchers may be reticent to promote their solutions in the public sphere in a way that is consistent with standards and values associated with scientific research.

 The resulting failure for these researchers is two-fold: (1) failing to meet societal challenges head-on, and (2) not realizing the full potential of their broader impacts goals.
 Thus, there is a critical need to equip STEM researchers with the tools to better interface with the public and to pursue their broader impacts goals effectively and ethically.
-Supported in part by an Center for Arts and Humanities Fellowship, the Broader Impacts Guidance System (BIGS) is aimed at developing tools drawn from the humanities to help STEM researchers better meet their broader impacts goals without compromising the integrity and credibility of their research.
+Supported in part by a David G. Pollart Center for Arts and Humanities Fellowship, the Broader Impacts Guidance System (BIGS) is aimed at developing tools drawn from the humanities to help STEM researchers better meet their broader impacts goals without compromising the integrity and credibility of their research.

 The first stage of this project has been to develop the Broader Impacts Ethical Compass (BIEC), which is designed to help STEM researchers promote their broader impact goals ethically and effectively.
 Drawing on the disciplines of philosophy of science, philosophy of technology, and scientific ethics, this project has the potential to transform broader impacts practices to be more effective, more responsible, and in keeping with core scientific and societal values.
 We have recently submitted a $400,000 proposal to the NSF to pursue this project further.